jeeachoi/DEVisual_Shiny/README.md

 ## 2. Input files

-The first input file should be the expression matrix.
+The first input file should be a expression matrix.
 Rows are the genes and columns are the samples/cells.
 Currently the program only takes csv files or tab delimited file.
 The input file will be treated as a tab delimited file if the suffix is not '.csv'.

-The second input file is the condition vector.
+The second input file is a condition vector.
 The conditions could be biological condition, time points, spatial positions, etc.
 It could be csv or tab delimited file.
 The file should contain 1 column.
 The i th component represents the condition that cell i belongs to.
 The length of the condition vector should be the same as the number of cells in the first input file.
 Two or more conditions are expected.
 If condition input file is missing, all cells are considered to be from one condition.

-The third input file is the DE gene list.
+The third input file is a DE gene list.
 It could be csv or tab delimited file.
 The file should contain 1 column, elements are the gene names.
 If DE gene list input file is missing, all genes will considered as gene of interest.
 If a gene is not included in the expression matrix, the gene will be excluded for the visualization.

 ### Example files
-Example input files for two conditions: **TwoCondMat.csv**, **TwoCond.csv**, and **DEmarker.csv** and example input files for multiple conditions: **MultiCondMat.csv**, **MultiCond.csv**, and **DEmarker.csv** could be found at https://github.com/jeeachoi/DEVisual_Shiny/tree/master/example_data
+Example input files for two conditions: **TwoCondDataMat.csv**, **TwoCond.csv**, and **DEmarker.csv** and example input files for multiple conditions: **MultiCondDataMat.csv**, **MultiCond.csv**, and **DEmarker.csv** could be found at https://github.com/jeeachoi/DEVisual_Shiny/tree/master/example_data

 ## 3. Customize options